Listen to the Eerie Sounds of Colorado’s Frozen Steamboat Lake - NewsBreak

 Listen to the Eerie Sounds of Colorado’s Frozen Steamboat Lake

-Is it just me, or does the sound coming from the ice at Steamboat Lake State Park sound a little bit like the sound effects from a movie...95rockfm.com
+Is it just me, or does the sound coming from the ice at Steamboat Lake State Park sound a little bit like the sound effects from a movie...mix1043fm.com

-Is it just me, or does the sound coming from the ice at Steamboat Lake State Park sound a little bit like the sound effects from a movie...95rockfm.com
+Is it just me, or does the sound coming from the ice at Steamboat Lake State Park sound a little bit like the sound effects from a movie...mix1043fm.com

 Comments / 0